 North of Scilly to Baltimore.

-As I cleared The Isles of Scilly the wind which had been light increased and backed and I was on a fetch making very good speed, the only problem was that the wind was varying in direction by about 30 degrees and some times more as well as in strength with a short period.
+As I cleared The Isles of Scilly the wind which had been fairly light increased and backed and I was on a fetch making very good speed, the only problem was that the wind was frequently varying in speed and in direction by 30 degrees or more.

-There was very little traffic showing on AIS and with one exception nothing within 20 miles, with mist visibility was not good and after a short rest period I came on deck in the middle of the night to see a green light ahead, the AIS alarm went off a few seconds later, it was another yacht on a reciprocal course and we pasted two or three hundred yards apart in the middle of the Celtic sea, it just goes to show how collisions can and do happen.
+There was very little traffic showing on AIS and with one exception nothing within 20 miles, visibility was not good in mist and after a short rest period I came on deck in the middle of the night to see a green light ahead, the AIS alarm went off a few seconds later, it was another yacht on a reciprocal course that had not previously shown on AIS.
+We passed two or three hundred yards apart in the middle of the Celtic Sea, it just goes to show how collisions can and do happen.

-About 06:00 on Sunday I managed to pick up a forecast on VHF - powerful coastguard stations with high antennas can reach impressive distances, well beyond line of site - I was picking up French broadcasts all the way to Baltimore.
-It was bad news, force 6 north westerlies were now being forecast for that night and I would be heading directly into that.
-Currently the wind was NW at about 6 knots, under sail I would not reach Baltimore for a day and a half in that wind and in a F6 would face a lot of difficult conditions probably forcing me to put into Ireland well north of my objective, So, on went the engine to try and beat the bad weather.
+About 06:00 on Sunday I managed to pick up a forecast on VHF - powerful coastguard stations with high antennas can reach impressive distances, well beyond line of sight - I was picking up French broadcasts most of the way to Baltimore.
+It was bad news from the Irish met office, force 6 north westerlies were now being forecast for that night and I would be heading directly into them.
+Currently the wind was NW at about 6 knots, under sail I would not reach Baltimore for a day and a half in that wind and in a F6 would face a lot of difficult conditions probably forcing me to put into Ireland well north of my objective; so, on went the engine to try and beat the bad weather.

 |My variable track for a few hours before the engine went on.|

-Fortunately the wind eased as I approached the entrance to Baltimore but it was still quite a tense entrance with dolphin playing around the boat in pitch dark, except for light from a major electrical storm to the north.
-With as it turned out a well founded fear of pots and other hazards I decided not to risk going to the main anchorage which in any case is relatively exposed to NW and W winds (which were now forecast for later in the night) so at 23:45 I anchored just inside on the western shore, as I had done at the end of the 2019 Jester Challenge.
-Some picture of the entrance are included in the next post.
+The wind eased as I approached the entrance to Baltimore but it was still quite a tense entrance with dolphins playing around the boat in pitch dark; except for light from a major electrical storm to the north.
+With, as it turned out, a well-found fear of pots and other hazards I decided not to risk going to the main anchorage which in any case is relatively exposed to NW and particularly W winds (which were now forecast for later in the night) so at 23:45 I anchored just inside on the western shore, as I had done at the end of the 2019 Jester Challenge.
+Some pictures of the entrance are included in the next post.

-Monday was a rest day with a quick trip ashore for a sandwich lunch at the pub and a visit to the local store which had even less choice than when I was there in 2019.
+Monday was a rest day with a quick trip ashore for a sandwich lunch at the pub, other establishments being crowded out with holiday makers, and a visit to the local store which had even less choice than when I was there in 2019.

 188 miles in just under 40 hours.